 Troubleshooting

-One of the great things about Italian coffee machines and Italian coffee grinders is that they are simple to maintain, service and repair.
+Premium coffee machines and grinders are simple to maintain, service and repair.
 Of course, prevention is always better than cure so see my Maintenance Guide to learn how to keep your gear in great shape.

 Of course, issues pop up from time to time.
 If you have a technical question please start with my Troubleshooting FAQs below.
 If you can’t find the answer in my FAQs you can contact me, Paul, for Support